 “Water variability has always existed,” said USAID Climate Change Adaptation Specialist Jonathan Cook, opening the fourth and final “Sustainable Water, Resilient Communities” event.
 For centuries, places and people around the world have depended primarily on erratic water supplies; in Cambodia, for example, people have adapted over time to the fluctuation brought on by the annual monsoon.
 “Yet variability is increasing in many places due to climate change and due to more frequent natural disasters,” Cook added.
 Communities can’t always cope with the heightened unpredictability, especially when it’s exacerbated by poor water management, outdated infrastructure, and political and social conflict.

-At the event on May 30, co-hosted by the USAID-funded Sustainable Water Partnership (SWP) and the Wilson Center, panelists came together to discuss challenges of water variability – challenges which are, at first glance, staggering.
+At the event, co-hosted by the USAID-funded Sustainable Water Partnership (SWP) and the Wilson Center, panelists came together to discuss challenges of water variability – challenges which are, at first glance, staggering.
 Today, 1.5 billion people live in countries that are water scarce, a figure that’s projected to double over the next two decades.
 According to the World Economic Forum’s 2018 Global Risks Report, water crisis is one of the five risks that will have the biggest social impact over the next 10 years.

 “Business as usual is not acceptable anymore,” said Water Foundry CEO Will Sarni.
 “Hope is not a strategy.”

 The status quo is especially risky when it comes to the nexus of water and agriculture.
 “Agriculture currently uses about 70 percent of the world’s freshwater resources… but only about 20 percent of the cropland across the whole world is actually using irrigation,” said Dr. Kate Tully, assistant professor of agroecology at the University of Maryland.
 Most of the world’s croplands and farmers rely on rainfall.